-- Balanced federal tax policies that: - Preserve and encourage economic growth, productivity and jobs - Enhance the global competitiveness of U.S. businesses and encourage multi-national companies to repatriate profits and conduct additional US-based operations while reducing incentives for corporate inversions. - Business-oriented revisions to the federal tax code enacted by the Tax Cuts and Jobs Act of 2017 (TCJA), specifically including the repeal of the corporate alternative minimum tax, doubling of the estate and gift tax exemption and the reduction in the corporate income tax rate, as supported in the Chamber's 2018 Federal Public Policy Platform. - Preservation and protection of the current legal and tax structure of employee stock ownership plans (ESOP).
-The Chamber advocates for the enactment of the Promotion and Expansion of Private Employee Ownership Act that eliminates barriers that businesses and their owners face in establishing a new S corporation ESOP or expanding the employee-ownership stake in an S corporation.

-Adoption of tax treaties that support fair taxation on imported and exported goods.
+- · Balanced federal tax policies that: - Preserve and encourage economic growth, productivity and jobs - Enhance the global competitiveness of U.S. businesses and encourage multi-national companies to repatriate profits and conduct additional US-based operations while reducing incentives for corporate inversions. - Business-oriented revisions to the federal tax code enacted by the Tax Cuts and Jobs Act of 2017 (TCJA). - Preservation and protection of the current legal and tax structure of employee stock ownership plans (ESOP).
+The Chamber advocates for the enactment of the Promotion and Expansion of Private Employee Ownership Act that eliminates barriers that businesses and their owners face in establishing a new S corporation ESOP or expanding the employee-ownership stake in an S corporation. - Adoption of tax treaties that support fair taxation on imported and exported goods. - Increased caps on childcare tax credits and elimination of the cutoff age limitations for special needs children. - Careful evaluation of tax policy to ensure that businesses, especially small businesses, are not unduly burdened by estate taxes.

-Efforts to change federal tax policy that would limit the option for qualified service providers to elect the cash method of accounting only to those firms with less than \$10 million (or other arbitrary caps) in annual gross revenue.
+- Efforts to change federal tax policy that would limit the option for qualified service providers to elect the cash method of accounting only to those firms with less than \$10 million (or other arbitrary caps) in annual gross revenue. - Onerous regulations and tax policies that unduly burden small businesses.